7010 Residence Hall Director

 IMMEDIATE SUPERVISOR Assistant Director-Education and Development

 The Residence Hall Director is the primary live-in administrator of a residence hall, responsible for all management functions necessary to provide students with a community in which they can live and learn comfortably and effectively.
-The Director promotes, within the hall, an atmosphere conducive to academic and personal growth, reflecting the mission and philosophy of the Department of Residence Life and Services and the University.
+The Director promotes, within the hall, an atmosphere conducive to academic and personal growth, reflecting the mission and philosophy of the Department of Residence Life, Housing and Dining Services and the University.

 MINIMUM ACCEPTABLE QUALIFICATIONS